SmartC2Rust: Iterative, Feedback-Driven C-to-Rust Translation via Large Language Models for Safety and Equivalence: Design

-To address this, we reorder code elements, such as functions and type definitions, in the merged module in topological order --- that is, in the order in which they are referenced.
-This approach reduces the number of compilation errors caused by referencing undefined or unknown elements.
+This step consists of two sub-steps.
+First, \sys reorders code elements, such as functions and type definitions, in the merged module in topological order---that is, they appear before being referenced.
+This improves name resolution and module importing, as all functions and types are already defined in C during translation and such definitions can be provided as contextual metadata.

-In the conditional compilation of C code, the entire block must be treated as a single code element.
-To handle this, we parse the C code in advance to detect the boundaries of code elements and perform reordering on a unit-by-unit basis.
-For conditional includes, since it is challenging to cover all possible cases, we currently assume a single configuration is selected.
-This issue remains as future work.